lucasgdb/useful-dev-tools/README-ES.md

 - [DB Fiddle](https://www.db-fiddle.com/): An online SQL database playground for testing, debugging and sharing SQL snippets.
 Supports MySQL, PostgreSQL and SQLite.
 - [Can I use](https://caniuse.com): "Can I use" provides an up-to-date browser support tables for support of front-end web technologies on desktop and mobile web browsers.
-- [Carbon](https://carbon.now.sh/): Create and share beautiful images of your source code.

 ## Aplicaciones de escritorio 🖥